pobrien5/aQa-WAVES-Protocol/README.md

+The following is the final report for the Applied Quantum Algorithms course @ Leiden Unviersity 2022, reproducing the code from https://arxiv.org/abs/1611.03511.

 # aQa-WAVES-Protocol
 The WAVES (Witness-Assisted Variational Eigenspectra Solver) protocol employs a witness assisted variational search to find ground and excited states of a general molecule.
 The protocol is implemented in CIRQ and OpenFermion to investigate the eigenstate manifold of a Hydrogen molecule.